 As an individual, confronting your own lizard requires being able to take a step back to evaluate your decisions.
 Haffner recommends adopting a thoughtful, mindful attitude.
 Ask yourself if there’s a reason for the fear you feel, or if it’s driven by something a bit reptilian.

 However, for organizations, it’s not possible to simply take a step back.
 They’re made up of numerous individuals, each with their unique “lizard brains.”
 To ensure your team members are on the same page, Haffner suggests creating an organizational values statement.
-This creates a baseline approach to evaluate new policies and be sure that decisions aren’t guided by cold-blooded instincts.
+This creates a baseline approach to evaluate new policies and be sure that better decisions aren’t guided by cold-blooded instincts.
 “The dichotomy is you want your decisions to align with your values and your goals, but the lizard has something completely different in mind,” Haffner says.

 Beyond combating lizard brain, values statements are a great tool for attracting candidates — and they give you a chance to stop the spread of “lizard brain.”
 “It gives candidates a chance to understand where you’re coming from as a company,” he says.
 “If their values don’t align with your values, you kind of know it’s a bad fit from the beginning.”